Lecture: 3 hours

 Prerequisite: Two years of high school algebra

 Credit restrictions/cross listings: Two units of credit for students who have taken course 12 or Engineering 6.
 Not open to students who have completed course 30.

 The class should teach students to write programs in the Python programming language, including the features of Python described below.
 After completing the class, students should be well-prepared for course 30 and for independent programming projects.

-Six or more programming assignments with some requiring writing several programs.
+Five or more programming assignments.
 Programs require students to apply the concepts covered in the lecture.
 For example, the following list describes the key topics that might be covered in a typical sequence of assignments: assignment statements, input/output statements; if statements and loops; functions and nested loops; one-dimensional arrays of numbers; functions with array parameters; two-dimensional arrays and text files; and a database (an array of objects or a set of parallel arrays), strings, and text files.

 ABET Category Content:

 Engineering Science: 0 unit

 Overlap This course overlaps in the introduction of basic programming concepts with ECS 12, ECS 15, ECS 30, and Engineering 6.
 It covers Python programming in much greater depth than ECS 15.
 ECS 10 does not cover topics such as memory management, pointers, and arrays, which are covered in the context of C programming in ECS 30.
 Engineering 6 covers programming in MatLab, which is a specialized language for mathematical data analysis, and ECS 12 covers programming in PROCESSNG, which is a specialized language for media programming This course covers general-purpose programming and is appropriate for all majors.